My website is both online portfolio and platform for iterative self-taught front-end web design.

 ROLE: Designer [prototype]

-The Moon Lamp is an experiment in reducing packaging waste and exploring the virtues of readily available recyclable materials to create functional designs.
-The "base" of the lamp is its original box, into which all components can fit.
+The Moon Lamp is an early effort to explore packaging waste reduction and the virtues of readily available recyclable materials for DIY designs.
+The base of the lamp is also its box, into which all components can fit.

-Aside from the Japanese paper used in this prototype as a shading element, anyone with some leftover cardboard, a little time, and a bulb and socket could produce their own version.
-This design offers a straightforward means of disassembly and transport - a feature commonly lacking in DIY cardboard lamps such as this.
+Aside from the Japanese paper used as a shading element, anyone with some leftover cardboard, a little time, and a bulb and socket could produce their own version.